shahmayank/CapstoneProject/README.md

 sudo apt install -y default-jdk

 3. Download Jenkins package ->
-# You can go to http://pkg.jenkins.io/debian/ to see the available commands
-# First, add a key to your system
 wget -q -O - https://pkg.jenkins.io/debian-stable/jenkins.io.key | sudo apt-key add -

 4. Add the following entry in your /etc/apt/sources.list ->